 The ingredients in vaccines help in the production and preservation of the vaccine or to increase the chances of building strong immunity.
 However, the sound of some of these ingredients (such as mercury and thimersal) may sound alarming to you.

 The saying ‘the dose makes the poison’ applies in this case.
 What this means is that , it’s not necessarily the substance that’s poisonous, but the amount of it.
 Even water can be toxic when given in large amounts.
 Rest assured that none of the ingredients in vaccines will cause you or your child any harm.
-If you have any other questions you can read more on vaccine ingredients in our Issues section.

 3. Vaccines are rigorously tested before they are registered for use.